software-rebels/cmake-inspector/doc/Neo4j/README.md

+# Useful Neo4j Queries
-# Files that will be compile in all pathes
+## Files that will be compile in all pathes
 match p=(t:Target {name: "Tutorial"})-[*0..]->(:Literal)
 with nodes(p) as ns
 where NONE(node in ns where node:Select)